ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpdeploy.md

 Remember from the VSCode labs, you have already packaged up the commercial paper (`papercontract@0.0.4`) smart contract.
 Now you will export the contract to its own smart contract package (*in .cds format*) and deploy it to your IBM Blockchain Platform network.

 !!! note
         If you did not complete the VSCode labs, you can still continue with this lab.
-You need to download the .cds package here: [commercial-paper](files/papercontract@0.0.4.cds) and save it to your lab image.
+You need to download the .cds package here: [commercial-paper](files/papercontract@0.0.4.cds) and save it to your lab image under the `/home/tecadmin/` directory.
 Then you can skip to Section 2 of this lab.

 **1.** Go back to your VSCode editor, and go to the IBM Blockchain Platform Extension view.
 Under the `Smart Contract Packages` panel, right-click on `papercontract@0.0.4` and select `Export Package`: